abhishekvats29/abhishekvats29/README.md

 ![Your Banner](https://www.digitalsolutionservices.com/img/services/web%20development.gif)
 <h1 align="center">Hi I'm Abhishek Vats</h1>
 <h3 align="center">A passionate Software developer from India.</h3>
 <h4> hi, I am a passionate Software developer with a kanck for creating engaging and interactive web application.
 Technology excited me and I am always in awe of the change it drives in the world.
-Certain skills that I have worked with include Web Development (HTML, CSS, JavaScript, Java, SQL, MYSQL ReactJS,Redux, NodeJS)and MongoDB.
+Certain skills that I have worked with include Web Development (HTML, CSS, JavaScript, Java, SQL, MYSQL, ReactJS, Redux, NodeJS) and MongoDB.
 Windows OS.
 And what I make lack in skills I make up for with my determination to learn.</h4>
 <h4>When I'm not coding, I enjoy exploring the Drawing and sketching images, that i love to do.</h4>
 <h4>Outside of Technology, I am music lover.</h4>